The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Preliminaries and Auxiliary Results

 \begin{proof} By taking a common resolution of singularities of $Z$ and $X$, we can see that the symplectic form on $X_{\mathrm{reg}}$ extends to a global reflexive 2-form $\sigma_Z$ on $Z$.
 Since $K_Z = \phi^*K_X = \mathscr O_Z$, then $\sigma_Z$ must define a holomorphic symplectic form on $Z_{\mathrm{reg}}$, which therefore extends to a holomorphic 2-form on the common resolution (and therefore any resolution) of singularities.
 If $X$ is primitive symplectic, it is clear that $Z$ is also a compact K\"ahler variety, $H^1(\mathscr O_Z) = H^1(\mathscr O_X) = 0$, and $H^0(Z, \Omega_Z^{[2]}) = \mathbb C\cdot \sigma_Z$. \end{proof}

-\begin{lemma} Let $\phi: Z \to X$ be a crepant morphism of primitive symplectic varieties.
+\begin{lemma} Let $\phi\colon Z \to X$ be a crepant morphism of primitive symplectic varieties.
 Then the restriction of the class $\sigma_Z$ to $\phi^{-1}(x)$ is $0$ for every $x$. \end{lemma}

 \begin{proof} Note that if $X$ is primitive symplectic, then so is $Z$.
-The result then follows from Hodge theory: by assumption the class of the symplectic form $\phi^*\sigma_X$ extends to a symplectic form $\sigma_Z$ on $Z$, as both must extend to any common resolution of singularities.
-Therefore its image under the morphism $H^2(Z, \mathbb C) \to H^0(X, R^2\phi_*\mathbb C)$ is zero.
+The result then follows from Hodge theory: By assumption, the class of the symplectic form $\phi^*\sigma_X$ extends to a symplectic form $\sigma_Z$ on $Z$, as both must extend to any common resolution of singularities.
+Therefore, its image under the morphism $H^2(Z, \mathbb C) \to H^0(X, R^2\phi_*\mathbb C)$ is zero.
 The result then follows by proper base change. \end{proof}

-\begin{proposition} If $X$ is a primitive symplectic variety and $\phi:Z \to X$ is a crepant morphism, then $\phi$ is semismall. \end{proposition}
+\begin{proposition} If $X$ is a primitive symplectic variety and $\phi\colon Z \to X$ is a crepant morphism, then $\phi$ is semismall. \end{proposition}

-\begin{proof} Let $\left\{X_i\right\}$ and $\left\{Z_j\right\}$ be the Kaledin stratifications of $X$ and $Z$ (see Theorem \ref{symstrat}).
-We will show that The argument follows \cite[Lemma 2.11]{kaledin2006symplectic} in the case of symplectic resolutions, using the existence of reflexive pullback.
+\begin{proof} Let $\left\{X_i\right\}$ and $\left\{Z_j\right\}$ be the Kaledin stratifications of $X$ and $Z$ (see Theorem~\ref{symstrat}).
+We will show that To prove this, we follow \cite[Lemma 2.11]{kaledin2006symplectic} in the case of symplectic resolutions.
+Kaledin's proof, built upon work of Wierzba \cite{wierzba2003contractions} and Namikawa \cite{namikawa2000extension}, uses the symplectic structure of a smooth symplectic variety $Z$ to show that the tangent spaces $T_z\phi^{-1}(x)$ and $T_z\phi^{-1}(X_i)$ are mutually orthogonal, which immediately gives (\ref{equation semismall inequality}).
+We will therefore consider how the fibers intersect with the various smooth and symplectic strata $Z_j^\circ$.